Cocktails for good causes & parties with purpose

 A Maine native, I didn't grow up in Portland, but I've lived here longer than anywhere else so I consider myself "from" Portland.
-I've lived Down East, in Central Maine and on the border in Jackman.
+I've lived Down East, in Central Maine, and on the border in Jackman.
 I'm a dual-degree alumni from the University of Southern Maine and administrated the Women and Gender Studies Program for thirteen years.
-In 2016, I joined the team at MarketingProfs as a Marketing Manager.
+In 2017, I joined the team at 75 State Street (Senior and Assisted Living).
 My volunteerism includes being a steering committee member for the Gaslight League (a social club organized to benefit Victoria Mansion, a National Historic Landmark) and a Victoria Mansion Trustee.
-In my spare time I plan, throw and attend parties, organize a book club and design costumes.
+In my spare time I bake a lot, plan/attend parties, organize a book club, and design costumes.

 Why did you choose Portland?
 Came for college and never left.

 Where's your "happy place" on the peninsula?
 Changes with the seasons!
 Winter: the Bramhall Pub & the Bar of Chocolate.
 Spring: Baxter Blv.
-Summer: Tooling through the Old Port on foot or on my pink Vespa.
+Summer: Hot Suppa for $1 oyster happy hours or the Bayside rooftop bar.
 Fall: Deering Oaks Park and the North Point.

 Describe your perfect night—and the following morning—in Portland.
-Hop on the Vespa and head across the bridge to Commerical Street on a Saturday afternoon.
-Find easy parking in the city's numerous two wheel-only spots & grab a drink with friends listening to live music on the Portland Lobster Co. patio.
-Ride up to Congress Street for a meal at Emilitsa later on (amazing Greek food, even better service) and then head back down the hill to Fore Street for a little Gorgeous Gelato for dessert.
-The next day get up early for bagels (to beat the crowds) at Scratch Baking Co. in South Portland.
+Listening to live music on the Portland Lobster Co. patio followed by a meal at Empire (amazing food, even better service) and then if we have room (and we won't) a dessert at the Bar of Chocolate.
+The next day get up early for bagels (to beat the crowds) at Scratch Baking Co. in South Portland and hit Willard Beach.

 Do you have a serendipity spot?
 Where do you always bump into good people?
 Walking down the street!
 Just by walking around I bump into tons people I know–coworkers, friends, out of towners–Portland is the biggest small town, its wonderful.